Thomas Edison: Mining

 Edison bought several mines in the eastern states and began constructing a new centralized mining operation in Ogdensburg, New Jersey.
 The new process used rollers and crushers that pulverized five ton rocks.
 To obtain the boulders, Edison purchased the largest steam shovel in America.
-One novelty of Edison's system was the electrically powered seventy ton rollers which were rotated 3500 ft/min.
+One novelty of Edison's system was the electrically powered seventy ton rollers which were rotated 3500 ft per minute.
 To protect the system, the roller's gears released at the moment the boulders were dropped in and their momentum crushed the rocks.
-Edison departed from contemporary, manually intensive, mining practices by prioritized automation.
+Edison departed from contemporary, manually intensive, mining practices by prioritizing automation.
 This meant the rocks journeyed up, down, and across the facility on conveyor belts utilizing gravity, sieves, and additional rollers to separate ore in fines.
-The fines were recirculated through a magnetic gradient created by an array of four hundred eighty electromagnets to select for iron.
+The fines were recirculated through a magnetic gradient created by an array of 480 electromagnets to select for iron.

 Customers would not accept iron with a significant phosphorus content because it ruined the Bessemer process.
 Edison's system removed the phosphorus with a light pneumatic system that leveraged phosphorus' lower density.
 Economic forces also dictated that the iron ore be mixed into briquettes for transport and handling at steel mills.
 Edison advanced the automation of this process and was proud of it taking two hours.
 The eventual goal was for no humans to touch the iron.
 Nevertheless, the mine was rapidly losing money.

 In 1893, the United States was in a severe recession.
-Between the capital investments in mining, falling iron prices, and the expensive lifestyle of Mina and his children Edison was at risk of becoming insolvent.
-He was also unwell as his diabetes was beginning to effect him.
-He decided to take a loan from his father in law.
+Between the capital investments in mining, falling iron prices, and the expensive lifestyle of his wife Mina and children, Edison was at risk of becoming insolvent.
+He was also unwell as his diabetes was beginning to affect him.
+He decided to take a loan from his father-in-law.

-In 1901, Edison visited an industrial exhibition in the Sudbury area in Ontario, Canada, and thought nickel and cobalt deposits there could be used in his production of electrical equipment.
-He returned as a mining prospector and is credited with the original discovery of the Falconbridge ore body.
-His attempts to mine the ore body were not successful, and he abandoned his mining claim in 1903.